algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 *source: [Phonandroïd](https://www.phonandroid.com/nfc-android-comment-marche-pour-quels-usages.html#:~:text=Le%20NFC%20)*

 [^3]: API (Application Programming Interface)
-A software interface that allows one piece of software or service to be "connected" to another piece of software or service in order to exchange data and functions.
+A software interface that allows one piece of software or service to be "connected" to another piece of software or service to exchange data and functions.
 *source: [CNIL](https://www.cnil.fr/fr/definition/interface-de-programmation-dapplication-api#:~:text=Une%20API%20)*

 [^4]: Arduino